 Rebuilding the BCD on your computer will fix the issue.

-1. At first, click on “Advanced options“.
+1. At first, you need to click on the “Advanced options“.

-3. In the Troubleshoot window, click on “Advanced options“.
+3. Then, click on the “Advanced options“.

 4. In the Advanced options window, click on the “Command Prompt“.

 5. To fix the boot-related issues, copy-paste these commands one by one and hit Enter after each of them execute these.

 bootrec /fixmbr bootrec /fixboot

 6. Now, to export the backup, copy-paste this command and then hit Enter.